Benefits to Breastfeeding

 - Have higher scores in reading, writing, and math as compared to their formula-fed counterparts.

-- Have an overall slightly higher IQ than their formula-fed counterparts.
+- Achieve an overall slightly higher IQ than their formula-fed counterparts.

 - Have an increase in baby’s brain growth by 20-30%!
 I mean who doesn’t want to raise the next Einstein.